mmquaynor/Web-Scraping-Automation/README.md

 `environment.yml` includes the following information:

-- Environment name: `Dashboarf`
+- Environment name: `Webscrapping_env`
-- Environment dependencies: Python and Selenium
+- Environment dependencies: Python , Selenium and Openpyxl

 These tools are available in many distributions, including the following: